Eduard von Hartmann: Philosophical work

-His reputation as a philosopher was established by his first book, Philosophy of the Unconscious (1869; 10th ed.
-1890).
+His reputation as a philosopher was established by his first book, Philosophy of the Unconscious (1869; 10th edition 1890).
 This success was largely due to the originality of its title, the diversity of its contents (Von Hartmann professing to obtain his speculative results by the methods of inductive science, and making plentiful use of concrete illustrations), its fashionable pessimism and the vigour and lucidity of its style.
 The conception of the Unconscious, by which Von Hartmann describes his ultimate metaphysical principle is, fundamentally, not as paradoxical as it sounds, being merely a new and mysterious designation for the Absolute of German metaphysicians.

 The Unconscious is both Will and Reason (the latter concept also interpreted as Idea) and the absolute all-embracing ground of all existence.
 Von Hartmann thus combines pantheism with panlogism in a manner adumbrated by Schelling in his positive philosophy.
 Nevertheless, Will and not Reason is the primary aspect of the Unconscious, whose melancholy career is determined by the primacy of the Will and the latency of the Reason.
 Will is void of reason when it passes from potentiality to actual willing.
 The original state of the Unconscious is one of potentiality, in which, by pure chance, the Will begins to strive.
 In the transition state, called that of the empty Will, there is no definite end.
 Acting on its own, the Will creates absolute misery.

 To avoid the unhappiness of aimless desire, the Will realizes the ideas already potentially present and the Unconscious becomes actual.
 The existence of the universe is the result, then, of the illogical Will, but its characteristics and laws are all due to the Idea or Reason and are, therefore, logical.
 It is the best of all possible worlds, which contains the promise of the redemption of the Unconscious from actual existence by the exercise of Reason in partnership with the Will in the consciousness of the enlightened pessimist.

 The history of the world is that given by natural science, and particular emphasis is laid upon the Darwinian theory of evolution.
 Humanity developed from the animal, and with the appearance of the first human being the deliverance of the world is in sight, for only in the human being does consciousness reach such height and complexity as to act independently of the Will.
 As consciousness develops, there is a constantly growing recognition of the fact that deliverance must lie in a return to the original state of non-willing, which means the non-existence of all individuals and the potentiality of the Unconscious.
 When the greater part of the Will in existence is so far enlightened by reason as to perceive the inevitable misery of existence, a collective effort to will non-existence will be made, and the world will relapse into nothingness, the Unconscious into quiescence.